chenmiaomiao/eca/README.md

 # Dimension reduction

-In the history folder, for the corresponding magic and work magic code, we can find the obtained  EFM $P$ , ECMM $LL$.
+In the history folder, for the corresponding magic and work magic code, we can find the obtained  EFM *P* , ECMM *LL*.
 The ECAN has suffix a number indicating the corresponding fold.

 ## Dimension reduction with ECA